ThatCatDev/package-repo/README.md

 # FreeLens Extension Registry

 Automated package registry for FreeLens extensions.
-This registry automatically scans GitHub for repositories starting with `freelens-ext-` and provides an HTTP API for manual registration.
+This registry automatically scans GitHub for repositories containing both "freelens" and "ext" in the name, and provides an HTTP API for manual registration.

 ## How It Works

 ### Automatic Scanning (GitHub Actions)
 - Runs every 5 minutes via GitHub Actions cron job
-- Searches for all repos named `freelens-ext-*`
+- Searches for all repos containing both "freelens" and "ext" in the name
 - Fetches repo metadata and package.json
 - Creates/updates JSON files in the `packages/` directory
 - Generates an index at `packages/index.json`